urbanbigdatacentre/data_dives_adzuna/README.md

 This is repo containing materials for data dives series using Adzuna data.

-The lab is going to be run in jupyter notebook
+The taining is going to be run in jupyter notebook

 ## Lab requirements